 NSP is a partnership of five organizations: the Feather River Land Trust, the Sierra Business Council, The Nature Conservancy, the Truckee Donner Land Trust, and the Trust for Public Land.
-Resources Legacy Fund—a non-profit 501c(3) organization based in Sacramento—serves as our fiscal sponsor.
+Community Initiatives—a non-profit 501c(3) organization—serves as our fiscal sponsor.
 All donations to NSP are tax-deductible to the full extent of the law.

 Why the northern Sierra?

+Many Americans think the Sierra Nevada is already protected in an unbroken sweep of public land.
 Unfortunately, nothing could be further from the truth.
-Although the high country of the southern and central Sierra is protected in an unbroken sweep of national parks and forests from Tehachapi Pass to Desolation Wilderness west of Lake Tahoe, the northern Sierra Nevada is much more vulnerable to development.
-In fact, a full 50% of the land over 3000 feet in the northern Sierra is in private ownership compared to only 10% of the land over 3,000 feet in the rest of the Sierra Nevada.
+Although the southern and central Sierra are largely conserved in a series of contiguous national parks, national forests and wilderness areas, that protection starts to peter out north of Carson Pass.
+Only 50% of the land over 3,000 feet in the northern Sierra is protected as part of the public domain, compared to 90% of the land over 3,000 feet in the rest of the Sierra.

 Why we formed this partnership